-UK LRA DISCLOSURE OF LR QUALITATIVE INFORMATION Article 451(1)(d) of the Disclosure (CRR) Part of the PRA Rulebook.
+UK LRA DISCLOSURE OF LR QUALITATIVE INFORMATION

+Article 451(1)(d) of the Disclosure (CRR) Part of the PRA Rulebook.
 Description of the processes used to manage the risk of excessive leverage.

-As a standardised bank the risk of excessive leverage is low, because the high risk weights applied mean the minimum capital requirements will always be breached before the leverage ratio.
+As a standardised bank the risk of excessive leverage is low.
 The UK Group manages its risk of excessive leverage as part of its overall capital management activities.